EPCCed/2020-12-08-Containers-Online/_episodes/01-introduction.md

 live in what's called the file system.
 Everything on your computer - programs, pictures, documents - lives somewhere in the file system.
 One way to think of the file system is the layer of stuff that can be activated to use use the CPU, memory and hard drive of your computer.

 NOW, imagine you wanted to have a second computer.
 You don't want to buy a whole new computer because it's too expensive.
-What if, instead, you could have another filesystem that you could store and access from your main computer, but that is self-contained?
+What if, instead, you could have another file system that you could store and access from your main computer, but that is self-contained?

 A container system (like Docker) is a special program on your computer that does this.
 The term "container" can be usefully considered with reference to shipping containers.
 Before shipping containers were developed, packing and unpacking